TEBRUS-Digital-Studio/legal/TERMS_OF_SERVICE.md

 *   **External Transactions:** Some third-party tasks may reward you for actions taken in *other* applications (e.g., "Reach Level 10" or "Make a purchase in Game X").
 *   **Disclaimer on Purchases:** **TEBRUS NEVER requires you to spend money.** If you choose to complete a third-party task that involves a purchase in another app, **this is a voluntary transaction between you and that third-party.** TEBRUS is not a party to that transaction and will not issue refunds for purchases made outside of our App.
 *   **Content Liability:** We do not endorse the content of third-party ads (which may include other games or services).
 Interaction is at your own risk.
+*   **Partner Validation Policy:** TEBRUS credits TEBCOINS only when we receive a valid confirmation and payment from our advertising partners.
+If a partner (e.g., PubScale) rejects a conversion due to their own fraud checks or tracking issues, TEBRUS bears no liability to credit the user.

 ## 7. Anti-Fraud & Conduct